 During the first eight months of 2009, we received cash interest on our 2nd Lien note in FCL Graphics, Inc., or FCL, at the stated contractual rate (20% per annum as of September 30, 2009).
 In September 2009, FCL did not make the scheduled interest payments on its 2nd Lien notes.
 As a result, we placed our 2nd Lien note in FCL on non-accrual status and therefore, under U.S. GAAP, we no longer recognized interest income on our 2nd Lien note investment in FCL for financial reporting purposes.
 In November 2009, we amended the terms of our note with FCL.
 The terms of the amendment provide for cash interest at a rate of LIBOR plus 250 basis points per annum and PIK interest at a rate of 8% per annum.
-In addition, we exchanged approximately \$0.4 million of unpaid PIK interest on our PCL 2nd Lien note for common equity in FCL, resulting in a \$0.4 million realized loss.
-While we are currently recognizing cash interest on our 2nd Lien investment in FCL of approximately \$2.2 million and in the first nine months of 2010, we recognized an unrealized loss on our 2nd Lien note investment in FCL of approximately \$0.8 million.
+In addition, we exchanged approximately \$0.4 million of unpaid PIK interest on our FCL 2nd Lien note for common equity in FCL, resulting in a \$0.4 million realized loss.
+While we are currently recognizing cash interest on our 2nd Lien investment in FCL, we have placed the PIK component of this note on non-accrual status.
+In the year ended December 31, 2009, we recognized an unrealized loss on our 2nd Lien note investment in FCL of approximately \$2.2 million and in the first nine months of 2010, we recognized an unrealized loss on our 2nd Lien note investment in FCL of approximately \$0.8 million.
 As of September 30, 2010, the cost of our 2nd Lien note investment in FCL was approximately \$3.0 million and the fair value of our 2nd Lien note investment in FCL was zero.